 You can take a deduction for any meal you provide to an employee if it has so little value that accounting for it would be unreasonable or impracticable.
 Examples of de minimis meals include:

-- Occasional meals or meal money that enable an employee to work overtime
+- occasional meals or meal money that enable an employee to work overtime, or

-- Occasional parties or picnics for employees and their family and guests
+- occasional parties or picnics for employees and their guests.

 Some Special Cases

 There are a number of instances where the deduction does and doesn't apply.
-For example, if you provide meals to an employee on her days off work, you can't deduct the value of the meals and the value must be included her gross income.
+For example, ordinarily, employee meals must be furnished during working hours.
+However, so long as the convenience and business premises tests are satisfied, meals furnished after working hours are tax-free if they were eaten after business hours because the employees’ work duties got in the way.
+On the other hand, if you provide meals to an employee on her days off work, you can't deduct the value of the meals and the value must be included in her gross income.
 This rule doesn't apply, though, if the meals are furnished with lodging that qualifies for the same tax treatment as qualified employer-paid meals.

-Also, if you own a restaurant, the deduction applies if you give a worker meals during, or immediately before or after, his working hours.
-For example, if a waiter works through the breakfast and lunch periods, you can exclude from his wages the value of the breakfast and lunch you furnish in your restaurant for each day he works.
+Also, if you own a restaurant, the deduction applies if you give your workers meals during, or immediately before or after, their working hours.
+For example, if a waiter works through the breakfast and lunch periods, you can exclude from his or her wages the value of the breakfast and lunch you furnish in your restaurant for each day worked.